-Co-operative Education is an experiential form of education that integrates academic study and experiences in the workplace.
+Cooperative Education is an experiential form of education that integrates academic study and experiences in the workplace often involving job shadowing and/or twinning.
 The student together with the teacher and the employer design a program that allows the student to deepen his or her knowledge of the particular industry while acquiring some basic employment skills.
 Every course of study is unique to the student.
 Through the program, TDChristian can effectively integrate any area of interest into a student's high school program.

 The school has a growing list of Woodbridge businesses willing to give our students a coop experience.
-TD is also prepared to work with any business in our geographic area which interests the student and meets the requirements set out by the government (including safety) in its Ministry Guideline.
+TDChristian is also prepared to work with any business in our geographic area which interests the student and meets the requirements set out by the government (including safety) in its Ministry Guideline.
 Students and parents, with advice and support from the school, are integral in acquiring these placements.

-TDChristian offers co-op in three formats: credit, experience, and Internship Block.
+TDChristian offers coop in three formats: credit, experience, and Internship Block.

 - Students in the credit format take up to four high school credits.
 This program consists of two parts: an in-school component and an out-of-school component in the workplace and must be related to an existing course. - Students in the experience format volunteer their time and energies in a variety of workplaces where they acquire valuable work experience and obtain letters of reference.
-These letters might help them gain entrance into post-secondary institutions or aid in the winning of a scholarship.

-The mission of cooperative education at TDChristian is to provide every pariticipating student with a work experience that will help them develop personal values, positive attitudes, intellectual talents, and employable skills.
+The mission of cooperative education at TDChristian is to provide every participating student with a work experience that will help them develop personal values, positive attitudes, intellectual talents, and employable skills.
 This experience should prepare them for successful participation in society, where they are called to serve God and their neighbours.